 Below, I shall be explaining in detail why I place Appreciative Joy third in the order of the ten Dharmic principles – but first let me explain the connection between Appreciative Joy and the Equalising Wisdom.

-As a way of entering somatically into the felt meaning of the imagery of Māmaki and Ratnasambhava, we can consider Māmaki as embodying the ‘receptive’ principle of Appreciative Joy, and Ratnasambhava as embodying the corresponding ‘expansive’ principle, which we can point to using the words Embodiment and Generosity.
+As a way of entering somatically into the felt meaning of the imagery of Māmaki and Ratnasambhava, we can consider Māmaki as embodying the ‘receptive’ principle of Appreciative Joy, and Ratnasambhava as embodying the corresponding ‘expansive’ principle, which we can point to using the words Embodiment, Generosity, and Sympathetic Joy.
 We can see Appreciative Joy and Embodiment not only as feminine and masculine aspects of the Equalising Wisdom, but as ‘Integration’ and ‘Positive Emotion’ aspects of the Equalising Wisdom.
-While these principles cannot, in reality, be completely separated, I shall be focusing, in this article, on the Integration-related and introverted aspect – Appreciative Joy – and will be reflecting in more detail on Embodiment / Generosity, when we come to the five expansive, or ‘Positive Emotion’, Buddhas later in this series of articles.
+While these principles cannot, in reality, be completely separated, I shall be focusing, in this article, on the Integration-related and introverted aspect – Appreciative Joy – and will be reflecting in more detail on Embodiment / Generosity / Sympathetic Joy, when we come to the five expansive, or ‘Positive Emotion’ Buddhas, later in this series of articles.

 Emptiness (Shunyatā) and the Embodiment of Consciousness